Better Data. Better Decisions. Better Communities.

 - Strengthen local capacity for data-driven decisionmaking.

 - Inform local and national policy based on lessons from local experience.

 - Build national support for community information systems.

 The job of building the field of local information infrastructure is not one NNIP can accomplish on its own.
 NNIP works to catalyze a broader effort by partnering with other national organizations whose missions revolve around improving governance, program performance, and community development at the local level.
 As one example, NNIP is an outreach partner for the KIDS COUNT network, a national and state-by-state effort to track the status of children in the United States.
-We also actively participate in the Community Indicators Consortium, which has a inventory of indicator projects and information on integrating community indicators with performance management.
+We also actively participate in the Community Indicators Consortium.